mlflow/mlflow/examples/quickstart/README.md

 ```
 docker-compose up --detach
 ```
-* Confirm that the containers started successfully, run the following command.
+* Confirm that the containers started successfully, run the following command while positioned in `examples/quickstart`.
 ```
 docker-compose ps
 ```